 3. The Conch Farm

 We were rather confused about the status of this farm.
 Even though we heard rumors that it was closed, we stopped by out of curiosity.
 Not long after we got out of our car we were greeted by a gentleman who conducts tours of the facility.
 We had a little bit of free time before Johnny’s riding session with Provo Ponies, and thought that it would be interesting to see how conchs are raised.
-Although the farm is not running in its full capacity, it was still a neat experience to be able to hold a live conch, and learn how to distinguish a male from a female.
+Although the farm was not running in its full capacity, it was still a neat experience to be able to hold a live conch, and learn how to distinguish a male from a female.
 Tours are $12/person, and lasted about 20 minutes.

 4. Cheshire Hall Plantation